Fact-checked

 What are the types of keratitis?

 Keratoconjunctivitis is an inflammation of the cornea and conjunctiva.
-Kerato-uveitis is an inflammation of the cornea and vessels.
+Kerato-uveitis is an inflammation of the cornea and blood vessels.

 Causes of Keratitis

-Disturbances in the structure of the tear film can also lead to changes in the surface of the cornea due to the drying of the corneal epithelium.
+Abnormalities in the structure of the tear film can also cause changes on the corneal surface due to drying of the corneal epithelium.
 This type of keratitis is usually superficial and is most often associated with dry eyes.
-It is known as dry keratitis or keratitis of dryness.
-If the eyes are very dry, the surface of the cells may die off and remain on the surface of the cornea in the form of a thread.
-This condition is known as filamentous keratitis.
-The inability to close the eyelids properly can also lead to dryness of the cornea and cause exposition keratitis.
+It is known as keratitis sicca or keratitis sicca.
+If the eyes are very dry, the surface cells can die and remain on the surface of the cornea as threads.
+This condition is known as filiform keratitis.
+Failure to close the eyelids properly can also lead to corneal dryness and cause exposure keratitis.

 What to do with keratitis?